ralphcomplido/accounting-app/docs/concepts/authentication.md

 - When the user submits a multi-factor code after a successful login.
 - When the user sets a new password using the link from a "forgot password" email.

+{: .note }
+If the user does not opt for their device to be remembered, then the refresh token cookie issued by the back-end will be set to expire at the end of the current browser session.
+The next time the browser is opened they will no longer have that cookie available and will need to authenticate.

 ### Token Refresh

 If the `IdentityService` was able to retrieve an initial token it will regularly attempt to refresh it prior to expiration.